growthbook/growthbook-kotlin/README.md

     - The type of `value` field of `GBFeatureResult` class was changed to `kotlinx.serialization.json.JsonElement`
 - **v2.0.0-alpha** 2025-01-10
     - the `value` field was renamed to `gbValue`, the type of this field was changed to `GBValue`;
-    - inline fun <reified V>feature(id: String): V? was added (useful when you need only feature value and you know the type of this feature);
+    - `inline fun <reified V>feature(id: String): V?` was added (useful when you need only feature value and you know the type of this feature)

 ## License